 \item \textbf{Rate of technological change:} Priority in training scientists is unavoidably given to the domain science itself.
 Yet, the rate of technological change means easy-to-use tools of abstraction and formal undergraduate and graduate HPDC training generally lags far behind.

-\item \textbf{Momentum: } In our experience, for valid reasons, senior researchers are sometimes the slowest to adopt new technologies in their own workflows, which makes their adoption into formal coursework slow.
-They are also unable to train graduate students in these skills and may discourage students from using workflows that ``break with tradition'' in terms of lab methodologies.
+\item \textbf{Momentum: } In our experiencesenior researchers are sometimes the slowest to adopt new technologies in their own workflows, which makes their adoption into formal coursework slow.
+They are also unable to train graduate students in these skills and may discourage students from using workflows that `break with tradition' in terms of current lab methodologies.

 \item \textbf{Limited Time: }The time available for established researchers to become HPDC proficient is extremely limited, an issue that is exacerbated in the polar community for researchers that spend considerable amounts of time in remote field camps.
 For this community, training and analyses have to be completed in the relatively small window between the conclusion of one field season and the start of planning for the next.